ledp1/implementing-ai-algorithms-from-scratch/README.md

 # Implementing AI Algorithms from Scratch

-This project contains Python implementations of various AI and machine learning algorithms from scratch, demonstrating fundamental concepts using NumPy and Matplotlib.
+This repository contains from-scratch Python implementations of core machine-learning algorithms, built exclusively with NumPy for numerical computation and Matplotlib for visualization.
+Each implementation is accompanied by clear documentation and plots that illuminate the underlying mathematics and practical considerations.

 ## Project Structure